 - 1. Turn off the computer. - 2.
-Disconnect all peripheral devices from the computer except the monitor, keyboard, and mouse. - 3.
-Turn on the computer. - Click the Start button, click All Programs, click Recovery Manager, and then click Recovery Manager.
-If prompted, click Yes to allow the program to continue. - 5.
-Under I need help immediately, click System Recovery. - 6.
-Select Yes, and then click Next.
+Disconnect all peripheral devices from the computer except the keyboard and mouse. - 3.
+Turn on the computer. - Tap the Start button, tap All Programs, tap Recovery Manager, and then tap Recovery Manager.
+If prompted, tap Yes to allow the program to continue. - 5.
+Under I need help immediately, tap System Recovery. - 6.
+Tap Yes, and then tap Next.
 Your computer restarts.

 NOTE: If your system does not detect a recovery partition, it prompts you to insert a recovery disc.
-Insert the disc, select Yes, and then click Next to restart the computer and run Recovery Manager from the recovery disc.
-Under I need help immediately, click System Recovery, and then continue with step 7 below.
+Insert the disc, tap Yes, and then tap Next to restart the computer and run Recovery Manager from the recovery disc.
 Insert the next system-recovery disc when prompted.

-- If you are prompted to back up your files, and you have not done so, select Back up your files first (recommended), and then click Next.
-Otherwise, select Recover without backing up your files, and then click Next. - 8.
+- 7. When the computer restarts, you will see the Recovery Manager welcome screen again.
+Under I need help immediately, tap System Recovery.
+If you are prompted to back up your files, and you have not done so, tap Back up your files first (recommended), and then tap Next.
+Otherwise, tap Recover without backing up your files, and then tap Next. - 8.
 System Recovery begins.
-After System Recovery is complete, click Finish to restart the computer. - 9.
+After System Recovery is complete, tap Finish to restart the computer. - 9.
 Complete the registration process, and wait until you see the desktop. - 10.
 Turn off the computer, reconnect all peripheral devices, and turn the computer back on.